Hillside Terrace Referral Process

 - Can independently mobilize themselves to all required areas of the building

 - Has the cognitive ability to direct their own care

 - Understands associated costs, responsibilities and exit criteria in order to make an informed choice

 What is required of the resident?

 The applicant must agree to accept assistance with personal care needs, and to participate and comply with the normal requirements of the Assisted Living program.
 These include eating meals in a common dining room, weekly light housekeeping, medication management and other home support services as required.

 Rent for Assisted Living is calculated based on income and assets as declared on income tax statements.
-This makes it critical that residents submit their income tax returns on time.
+This makes it critical that residents submit their tax returns to the CCRA on time.
 Doing so will also ensure that eligibility for Fair Pharmacare is maintained.

 How are referrals prioritized?

 Admissions are not based solely on a chronological waiting list, but are primarily based on the identified needs of the applicant, perceived fit with the resources available and the anticipated impact on the care and support needs of the current tenants.